 The 2021-built MS Ultramarine cruise ship was constructed at Brodosplit Shipyard (Split Croatia) and delivered in 2021 February.
 The vessel was specifically designed to navigate the ice-filled polar waters.
 This technologically-advanced ship has max passenger capacity 200 and is ice-classed 1A (polar class 6 / PC6 for passenger ships).

 Like all Quark ships, Ultramarine is guided by crew highly-experienced in polar navigation.
 The ship's inaugural season is in Antarctica (winter 2020-2021).
 Quark Ultramarine's current fleetmates include Ocean Adventurer, Ocean Diamond, Ocean Endeavour, Ocean Nova, World Explorer, plus two Russian nuclear icebreakers - 50 Years of Victory and Kapitan Khlebnikov.

 History and ownership

 The shipowner and operator is the polar expedition travel company Quark Expeditions - 1991-founded by Mike McDowell and Lars Wikander.
 The company specializes in polar cruises to ports and destinations in Antarctica (from South America) and the Arctic (Northern Europe, Iceland-Greenland, Canada) via vessels with ice-strengthened hulls.
 In 1998, Wikander became company's majority owner.
 In 2001 he became Board Chairman, with Patrick Shaw appointed as company's President and CEO.
 Since May 2007, Quark Expeditions is part of the UK-based TUI Travel PLC Group of Companies.

 Quark Expeditions' Ultramarine ship was named after the color ultramarine - deep-blue pigment originally made by grinding into a powder of Lapis lazuli (metamorphic rock / semi-precious stone).
 Ship's name also means "beyond the sea".

 The vessel by design has spacious indoor and outdoor observation areas, bar lounge, two restaurants (Main Dining Room, Bistro with a terrace), wellness facilities.
 MV Ultramarine combines advanced safety systems and the latest maritime technologies providing passengers with faster disembarkation (via Zodiac boats) and Zodiac hangar with four embarkation points.
-These boats are used for coastal cruising and shoreside wilderness exploration.
+These boats (20x) are quick-launching and used for coastal cruising and shoreside wilderness exploration.